 The strategy of replicating (and per se questioning the authenticity of the original and of the document) follows a reading of images, and all are often concentrated in the relationship between sculptural work and printed matter, between the image and the caption, or the form and the word.

 Born in Colmar, France (1985), Dominique Hurth received a BA in Fine Arts from the Saint Martin’s School of Art, London, 2005; and received her MA in Visual Arts (DNSAP) from the École Nationale Supérieure des Beaux Arts, Paris in 2009 (atelier C. Boltanski).
 2010-11 she has been awarded a research and production bursary at the Jan Van Eyck Academie, Maastricht, NL.
 In 2012-13 she was recipient of the Fellowship in Art at Künstlerhaus Büchsenhausen, Innsbruck, AT.
-She had residencies at the Bauhaus Foundation (Dessau) in 2007, Triangle France (Marseille) and Can Xalant (Mataró) in 2011 and 2012, Østre (Bergen) in 2015, l’appartement 22 (Rabat) in 2022 and Gate 27 (Istanbul) in 2023.
+She had residencies at the Bauhaus Foundation (Dessau) in 2007, Triangle France (Marseille) and Can Xalant (Mataró) in 2011 and 2012, Østre (Bergen) in 2015, l’appartement 22 (Rabat) in 2022, Gate 27 (Istanbul) in 2023 and Villa Serpentera (Olevano) in 2024.
 In 2014-15, Hurth is awarded the Prize of the Berliner Senate / Governing Mayor of Berlin at ISCP, New York; as well as a research grant from the FNAGP (Paris).
 In 2015, she received the Research and Working Grant for Visual Artists from the Berliner Senate, followed by the Pollock Foundation Grant in 2016-17.
 In 2020 she received the catalogue funding from the Berliner Senate for “Mixtape”, followed by the Research Grant from the Berliner Senate in 2021.

 She also publishes frequently in the format of artist editions and pamphlets.
 Her first book “language in the darkness of the world through inverse images” was published in 2012, followed by “séance de lecture” in 2016.
 Her first monographic catalogue “Mixtape” was published in 2020 with the support of the Berliner Senate.
 Her new book entitled “Stutters”, published and commissioned by Printed Matter (NYC) was launched in July 2021.
 It focuses on several years of archival research in the photography collection of the Smithsonian Institution, Washington, D.C.